paulg1212/Sylvie-The-Robot/README.md

 It should be the god-given right of every human being to have basic necessities.
 If there's anything we can learn from Amazon Alexa - it's the fact that she won't play Bob Seger's Ole Time Rock'n Roll unless you subscribe to Amazon Music.

-Let's just say this is my way of giving back to the community, having lived on welfare and disability for nearly 5 years.
+Let's just say this is my way of giving back to the community, having lived on welfare and disability for nearly 5 years, at the expense of the taxpayer.

 If you thought Twitch streamers were bad, wait till you see greedy corporations going out of their way to exploit lonely virgins with overpriced sex-robots.
 Don't let your virginity pay for the cocaine-fueled orgies and private jet collections of wealthy CEOs!